mmark-md/mmark/README.md

 Here is the full list of so-called **markup characters**: `*`, `~`, `_`, ``
 ` ``, `^`, `[`, `]`.
 When they appear without escaping, they must form
-correct markup structures, otherwise parse errors will be reported.
+correct markup structures in inlines, otherwise parse errors will be reported.

 The same applies to the syntax of links, images, etc. For example, it's a parse error to put a link into text of another link.